yhw-yhw/SHOW/README.md

 ## Acknowledgements

 For functions or scripts that are based on external sources, we acknowledge the origin individually in each file.
-We specifically thanks [WOJCIECH ZIELONKA](https://zielon.github.io/) and [Justus Thies](https://justusthies.github.io/)for sharing their face tracking codebase.
+We specifically thanks [WOJCIECH ZIELONKA](https://zielon.github.io/) and [Justus Thies](https://justusthies.github.io/) for sharing their face tracking codebase.

 Here are some great resources we benefit: